mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 # Thursday morning — Sequence Quality Control

+Credit: this material has been adapted from the [Data Carprentry](https://datacarpentry.org) lesson [Data Wrangling and Processing for Genomics](https://datacarpentry.org/wrangling-genomics/).
+The adaptations principally include making sure commands work on the CLIMB-BIG-DATA Notebook servers.
+All Carpentries instructional material is made available under the Creative Commons Attribution license.
+See [https://github.com/datacarpentry/wrangling-genomics/blob/main/LICENSE.md])(https://github.com/datacarpentry/wrangling-genomics/blob/main/LICENSE.md).

 ## The data

 - The data we are going to use is part of a long-term evolution experiment led by [Richard Lenski](https://en.wikipedia.org/wiki/E._coli_long-term_evolution_experiment).